cleissonbarbosa/stepfunctions-generator/README.md

     - Enable/Disable Minimap and Controls.
 - **Export & Share**:
     - Download your workflow as a `.asl.json` file.
+    - Import a workflow from a `.json` file.
     - Copy the ASL JSON to clipboard with one click.
 - **Modern UI**: Built with Tailwind CSS v4, featuring glassmorphism and a sleek dark mode interface.